The

 at the source from payments to persons subject by statute to withholding.

-The subject persons are all foreign, of course, because the tax is clearly, from a simple
+persons are all foreign, of course,

-and straight forward reading of the law, nothing more than an indirect tariff
+law, nothing more than an indirect tariff on the income derived from the

-on the income derived from the economic activity of foreigners under the
+economic activity of foreigners under the federal jurisdiction, it is not a

-federal jurisdiction, it is not a direct tax on the domestic activity or income
+direct tax on the domestic activity or income of any American citizens under

-states.
-Liability has nothing to do
+the territorial jurisdiction of the fifty states.
+Liability has nothing to do with the

-foreign persons by the Withholding
+by the Withholding Agents, who are

-Treasury.
+then made liable for turning over the collected tax to the Treasury.
 Note that Section 1461 indemnifies the Withholding Agent from any claims made

 by the foreign taxpayer regarding the taking (withholding) of the tax.
 If no tax is collected by withholding when it